(Last Updated on : 13/09/2016)

 The staple food of Jammu and Kashmir is rice

 .
+Kashmiri Pulao is one of the popular dishes here.
 They take plenty of vegetables but the favourite dish is the hak or karam sag.
 In the cities mutton is consumed in large quantities but in the villages it is still a luxury reserved only for festive occasions.
-Although they are the inhabitants of a cold country, Kashmiris abhor the use of intoxicating drinks.
+Although they are the inhabitants of a cold country, the people of Jammu and Kashmir abhor the use of intoxicating drinks.
 The traditional green tea

 and almond known as Kawa is consumed during the winters of Kashmir.
 Kashmiri Pulao